 21+ Best Countries To Teach Abroad

-A wonderful way to get started in the online teaching space is to first get experience teaching abroad.
-Particularly if your educational background is not focused on teaching.
-Numerous writers here for Teach and GO got their start in a totally different career fields and then later became ESL teachers.
+A fantastic way to get started in online teaching is first to gain experience teaching abroad.
+Mainly if your educational background is focused on something other than education.
+Numerous writers here for Teach and GO started in a different career fields and later became ESL teachers.

-Teaching English as an ESL teacher is not only rewarding and fun, it allows you experience a new culture, place and lifestyle.
+Teaching English as an ESL teacher is rewarding and fun; it allows you to experience a new culture, place, and lifestyle.
 It’s a decision that will change your life.
-So what countries should you consider teaching English abroad in?
+What countries should you consider teaching English abroad in?

 Best countries to teach English abroad in

-Teaching English can be very profitable in some countries but will sometimes lack the fun aspect.
-Other countries you’ll have a great time living and working in them but your salary will be comparatively low which will make it difficult to save money.
+Teaching English can be very profitable in some countries but sometimes needs more fun aspects.
+You’ll have a great time living and working in other countries.
+Still, your salary will be comparatively low, making it difficult to save money.

-We are going to be sharing with you the pros and cons of various countries from an ESL perspective.
-We’re going to be looking at things like pay, overall lifestyle as an expat, career development as well as opportunities for travel, fun and exploration.
+We will share the pros and cons of various countries from an ESL perspective.
+We will be looking at things like pay, overall lifestyle as an ex-pat, career development, and opportunities for travel, fun, and exploration.

-1) South Korea – Best mix of benefits and pay (avoid hagwon’s however)
+South Korea – The best mix of benefits and pay – avoid Hagwon’s, however

 South Korea takes the top spot for numerous reasons.
-It is an amazing country that is totally under rated and overlooked because of neighboring Japan.
-If you’re looking for a beautiful, clean, modern country with great food, a rich culture and excellent night life look no further than South Korea.
+It is a beautiful country that is underrated and overlooked because of neighboring Japan.
+If you’re looking for a beautiful, clean, modern country with great food, rich culture, and excellent nightlife, look no further than South Korea.

-As an ESL teacher in South Korea, expect a fair wage of about $2,000 USD or more a month with benefits.
-It is standard that your school will pay your rent and also be paying for your flight to South Korea and back to your country of origin make South Korea a country where you can save money every month and pay down debt with ease.
+As an ESL teacher in South Korea, expect a fair wage of about $2,000 or more monthly with benefits.
+It is standard that your school will pay your rent and also be paying for your flight to South Korea and back to your country of origin, making South Korea a country where you can save money every month and pay down debt with ease.

-It is also a beautiful county with a rich culture and amazing food.
-With close proximity to China and Japan, as well as numerous local attractions in the modern city of Seoul, you will love living and working in Korea.
+It is also a beautiful county with a rich culture and fantastic food.
+With proximity to China and Japan and numerous local attractions in the modern city of Seoul, you will love living and working in Korea.

-The drawbacks of Korea are that it is quite expensive and you could easily overspend.
-In addition, Korea shares the same work ethic as Japan and they expect their teachers to put in the hours week over week.
-Last, most jobs are at after school centers called hagwons.
+The drawbacks of Korea are that it is pretty expensive, and you could easily overspend.
+In addition, Korea shares the same work ethic as Japan, and they expect their teachers to put in the hours week after week.
+Last, most jobs are at after-school centers called hagwons.
 So while a public school is a great job, a hagwon is not worth it.
-If that’s all you can get don’t teach English in South Korea then.
+If that’s all you can get, don’t teach English in South Korea.

 Pros: